tiaz77/template/README.md

 servlet6
 -------

-A servlet container (jetty) project compatible with java6
+A servlet container (jetty) project compatible with java6 and mvn2